yonatan-E/PString/README.md

 *pstrlen:* gets the length of a PString.
 *replaceChar:* replaces all of the instances of a char in a PString with another char.
 *pstrijcpy:* copies a substring of a PString to another PString.
-*swapCase:* replaces all of the upper case letters in a PString to normal case letters.
+*swapCase:* changes the case of all of the letters in a PString.
 *pstrijcmp:* compares lexicographily between substrings of two PStrings.
 All of that functions are implemented in the **pstring.s** file.